 Foundation of Light is committed to protecting your personal information and making every effort to ensure that your personal information is processed in a fair, open and transparent manner.

-- Writing to Foundation of Light, Stadium of Light, Sunderland, SR5 1SU
+- Writing to Data Protection Coordinator’, Foundation of Light, Beacon of Light, Sunderland, SR5 1SN

 How we collect information about you

 Everything we do, we do to ensure that we can help people in our local communities to live better lives, be more fulfilled, successful, happier and healthier.

 We want to make sure you receive the communications that are most relevant to you, be it through visiting our website or receiving emails, post or phone calls.